ioccc-src/winner/faq.md

 and the [IOCCC mkiocccentry tools](https://github.com/ioccc-src/mkiocccentry) can be confusing or even seem overwhelming to some people.

-The [IOCCC judges](judges.html) to welcomes questions about the IOCCC and will be **happy to help**.
+The [IOCCC judges](judges.html) do welcome questions about the IOCCC and will be **happy to help**.

 Chances are, if you have a question, there are a number of other people who